 That is why the first business visit to China to meet with potential Chinese partners must be carefully thought out and planned in advance.
 You need to enlist the support of a partner from the Chinese business community, and also send in advance letters with business proposals to the participants of the meeting.
 It is also advisable to attach a presentation or a detailed description of the products and services offered, and all documents should be translated into Chinese.
 Please note that if the proposals are written in two languages, then for any disagreement, it is the Chinese version that will be recognized as dominant, so the translation should be given special attention.

-Often, the Chinese agree to sign a contract of intent before the first business meeting.
-However, unlike Western traditions, this fact does not guarantee any further actions from the Chinese side.
-In the East, it is not accepted to say a direct, unambiguous "no".
-This is considered impolite and is unacceptable rudeness, therefore such agreements of intent signed by the two parties, but not binding on them, help to "save face".
-In general, the answer "no" can be heard rarely, usually the refusal will be veiled by subtle, florid phrases about "the need to discuss the proposal," the impossibility at this point in time to make such a difficult decision, "and so on.
+Often, the Chinese agree to sign a letter of intent even before the first business meeting.
+However, unlike Western traditions, this fact does not at all guarantee further actions from the Chinese side.
+In the East, it is not customary to say a direct unequivocal "no".
+This is considered impolite and unacceptable rudeness, so such agreements of intent, signed by the two parties, but not binding them to anything, help to save face.
+In general, the answer "no" can rarely be heard, usually the refusal will be veiled with thin, florid phrases about "the need to discuss the proposal", "the impossibility of making such a difficult decision at a given moment" and so on.

 At the first meeting with potential business partners, it is common to exchange business cards that are very important in the East and are literally the "second person" of a business person.
 The exchange of business cards is a mandatory ritual, unlike a handshake, which is still not an indispensable necessity in the East.
 When exchanging business cards, you must transfer them to your partner with both hands.
 Accept business cards are also necessary with two hands to show respect.